cj-powell/cj-powell/README.md

 **Background**

 I have over 10 years of experience in public administration.
 Previosly, I worked at Achieving the Dream (ATD) for several years where I was promoted to Assistant Director of the Data, Technology and Analytics team.
-Before that time, I worked in data management and administration at (inter)nationally recognized organizations such as Save the Children, Urban Alliance, and the United States Census Bureau.
+Before that time, I worked in data management and administration at (inter)nationally recognized organizations such as Save the Children, Johns Hopkins University, Urban Alliance and the United States Census Bureau.

 I've worked on a bunch of different projects and teams, some of which I've highlighted below:

 * US Department of Commerces' DMV Regional Equity and Growth Playbook: Sourced, processed and analyzed data to develop an interactive platform for users to explore findings of analysis
 * ROOT Inc.'s Marketing Bidding Strategy Optimization: Built a random forest classification model to ensure that for every 10,000 ads shown, at least 400 customers are acquired
 * Bill and Melinda Gates Foundations' Integrated Planning and Advising for Student Success (iPASS): Provided technical assistance for 10 institutions with Early alert, Risk targeting systems, Progress roadmaps and tracking systems, Relationship management systems (CRM), Retention management, Communication tools, Student intake surveys, Data warehouses, Reporting and analytics, Predictive modeling, and Advisor and student dashboards
-* State of Maryland’s Safe and Supportive Schools (MDS3) Initiative: Utilized double check research methods to deli
+* State of Maryland’s Safe and Supportive Schools (MDS3) Initiative: Utilized ASSIST and Double Check research methods to evaluate and implement evidence-based instruction practices and bullying prevention in Maryland public schools
 * US Census Buraueas' Governments Division Historical Data Digitization Project: Carefully managed and produced data records in an online format for Census data users

 **Education**